Cyclone3629/byebyesecurly/README.md

 <img src="https://img.shields.io/badge/Tested%20on-CHROMEBOOK-informational" alt="Tested on">
 </p>

+### THIS REPOSITORY IS OUT OF DATE.
+SOME THINGS MAY WORK, SOME MAY NOT.
+I WILL BE UPDATING THIS NEXT SCHOOL YEAR, SO I DONT CARE ABOUT ANYTHING NOT WORKING.
 ### DISCLAIMER
 I didn't make this, nor did the original project this is forked from.
 It is, however, slightly modified.